 Well, things are changing gradually in Bhutan- not very fast but it is changing.
 For example, Bhutan's people recently saw the appearance of the

-in the country.
+first blog in the country.
 Or Bhutan is trying very seriously to shine in

 Call Center business and Bhutan government has even allocated money for it.
 In